How We Minimize Risk When Automating Your Warehouse: Lessons From the Field

 The biggest risks in warehouse automation usually appear long before the first robot arrives on site.

-They start with assumptions that turn out to be wrong: order profiles that are not fully understood, SKU complexity that is underestimated, peak demand that is modeled too conservatively, software workflows that are more complex than expected, or site conditions that create installation challenges later in the project.
+They start with assumptions that turn out to be wrong: order profiles that are not fully understood, SKU complexity that is underestimated, peak demand that is modeled too conservatively, software workflows that are more complex than expected, or site conditions that create installation challenges down the line.

 That is why risk mitigation cannot be treated as a late-stage checklist.
 It has to be built into the design process from the beginning.

-At Brightpick, this is how we minimize risk across our warehouse automation projects:
+This is how we minimize risk across our warehouse automation projects at Brightpick:

 1. Use the real operating profile

-Before designing a Brightpick system, we analyze how the business actually runs.
-That includes order structure, SKU mix, seasonality, peak volume, labor model, cut-off times, current process efficiency, and the workflows that create the most friction.
+Before designing a Brightpick system, we analyze how the warehouse actually runs.
+That includes order structure, SKU mix, seasonality, intraday peaks, cut-off times, inventory requirements, current processes, and site constraints.
+These details matter because two warehouses with similar order volumes can require very different automation designs.

 2. Simulate the system before deployment